This is a guest post from my son Shane. He wrote it a few weeks ago on the day he, Shan, Dermot and MaMa moved apartment. I hope you enjoy it.

 It is a normal, everyday event that has had a surprising affect on me.
 Certainly, as our son Dermot continues to grow and explore at a phenomenal rate, the members of our new family of three generations are all ecstatic to be moving into a bigger place, where everyone will finally have some personal space and room to breathe.
 For me though it has been a transition of mixed emotions.

-Luckily the move itself has been relatively painless.
+Luckily the moving and shipping itself has been relatively painless.
 We’ve taken over the apartment right next door, which is owned by a very good friend of ours, Saul.
 By complete coincidence or kismet, he bought his 21st floor apartment just two months after I started renting a few metres away.

 Aside from the parks, alfresco dining and general family atmosphere, having a good friend as a neighbour and a growing little community of friends who live nearby has been a large part of the reason I’ve stayed firmly grounded in the upper eastside of Beijing for so long.
 It isn’t the suburbs, but it feels like a town.
 This is even truer since Dermot was born.
 Now we are part of the Chinese community of families and my son is a minor celebrity as the only mixed race child in their group.
 By day a congregation of grannies gather with their grandchildren in the shade of our building or on the benches next to the fishpond.
 When I arrive home in the evening, I’m greeted warmly by all of them as Mama passes Dermot to me and he gives me some much needed, very public affection.